afonsof/jenkins-material-theme/README.md

+# jenkins-material-theme
+Beautify your Jenkins with the Material Design theme!

 So you are love **Jenkins** but hate its ugly user interface and icons...
 Me too!
 Introducing **Jenkins Material Theme**.
 You can turn your favorite frog CI tool in a handsome prince in few steps!